ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/_index.md

 ---
-title: Deploy a .NET application with GitHub Actions on Azure Cobalt 100 VMs
+title: Deploy a .NET application on Azure Cobalt 100 VMs

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for software developers who want to develop cloud native applications using GitHub Actions and Azure Kubernetes Service (AKS)
+who_is_this_for: This is an advanced topic for software developers who want to develop cloud-native applications using GitHub Actions and Azure Kubernetes Service (AKS).

 learning_objectives:
     - Configure an Azure Cobalt 100 VM as a self-hosted GitHub runner.